chngr/chngr.github.io/GAGLES-F2018.md

 This paper perhaps marks the beginning of a long story in so much modern algebraic geometry.

-- A. Beauville and R. Donagi,
+* A. Beauville and R. Donagi (1985),
 [[La variété des droites d'une hypersurface cubique de dimension 4][BD-lines]]{.paper}, [MR0818549](https://mathscinet.ams.org/mathscinet/search/publdoc.html?&pg1=MR&s1=818549){.MR}.

 ### Moduli and Periods

-Cubic fourfolds, being hypersurfaces in a projective space, admit a simple moduli space given as the set of cubic forms in 6 variables with nonvanishing discriminant.
+Cubic fourfolds, being hypersurfaces in a projective space, admit a simple moduli space given as the set of cubic forms in 6 variables with non-vanishing discriminant.
-Perhaps a more interesting way to paramterize cubic fourfolds, and one which is more amenable to the construction of a compact moduli space, is via period mappings and Hodge theory.
+Perhaps a more interesting way to parameterize cubic fourfolds, and one which is more amenable to the construction of a compact moduli space, is via period mappings and Hodge theory.
 Quite remarkably, as Claire Voisin established in her thesis, a global Torelli